mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 >
 > PRODUCT: SDK .NET

-We have fixed ShipmentMode enum serialization to generate values accepted by the Preference API
+We have fixed the `ShipmentMode` enum serialization in the .Net C # SDK to generate values accepted by the Preferences API.

 [Go to SDKs documentation](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/sdks)